linz/linz-data-importer/README.md

 file.
 These tests are against an instance of QGIS within a Docker container as made possible by the [elpaso's Docker container](https://hub.docker.com/r/elpaso/qgis-testing-environment).

+You can run the tests using the test.bash script.

 ### Thanks
 Thanks to all those at LINZ who have provided input and feedback.
 And thanks to Pete King for the icons.